mpv-player/mpv/DOCS/man/options.rst

         ``all`` does not work on OS X and will behave like ``current``.

     See also ``--screen``.

+``--fs-screen-name=<string>``
+    In multi-monitor configurations, this option tells mpv which screen to go fullscreen to based on the screen name from the video backend.
+The same caveats in the ``--fs-screen`` option also apply here.
+This option is ignored and does nothing if ``--fs-screen`` is explicitly set.

 ``--keep-open=<yes|no|always>``
     Do not terminate when playing or seeking beyond the end of the file, and